nthoang96/rust-practice/README.md

 `cargo check`

-> Instead of saving the result of the build in the same directory as our code, > Cargo stores it in the `target/debug` directory.
+> Instead of saving the result of the build in the same directory as our code
+> Cargo stores it in the `target/debug` directory.

 #### Building for Release